-Concretely, she shifted her salon business management style and conversations from results-focused metrics (what you as the owner, should have a grip on) to behavior focused metrics (for the staff).
-For example, she stopped talking about retail sales and instead talked about “care factor,” emphasising the idea of caring for guests long after their visit, through retail product recommendations.
+Concretely, she shifted her salon business management style and conversations from results-focused metrics (what you as the owner, should have a grip on) to behavior-focused metrics (for the staff).
+For example, she stopped talking about retail sales and instead talked about “care factor,” emphasizing the idea of caring for guests long after their visit, through retail product recommendations.

 Are you in the business of hair?
 Or in the business of people?
 Most importantly, do your workplace values reflect your answer?

-Jay Williams put it this way: “Leaders must lean on the value of the organisation to drive performance, especially in times of change.
-An organisation’s values should be the bedrock of why the company exists, how it makes decisions and its true purpose.
+Jay Williams put it this way: “Leaders must lean on the value of the organization to drive performance, especially in times of change.
+An organization’s values should be the bedrock of why the company exists, how it makes decisions, and its true purpose.
 They must be authentic and relatively specific, so they resonate with the team as guiding principles, the way that you work.”

 Some workplace value examples include: